khambsimp/monio/README.md

 A refreshed OS with a different approach to utilize Theory of Computing to develop a blueprint of a Computer Architecture that is beneficial to the society of the future.

 The way that Software and Computer development is done does not actually take into consideration how people have developed and grown their understanding of Computing in particular, or Information in general.
-A common misconception might be Engineer's tendency to avoid current conceptualizations of the Scientific realization of computing, and instead utilize one which seems more familar.
+A common misconception might be Engineer's tendency to avoid current conceptualizations of the Scientific realization of computing, and instead utilize one which seems more familiar.
 Especially to the person.
 Luckily, Computing as a concept is not limited.

 # Cloud Computing
 A great resource on this end is the aptly name Warehouse Scale Computer.
-Computing has been framed in terms of size (volume), weight (mass), and power (energy) as quantitiative design elements for an effcient computing platform.
+Computing has been framed in terms of size (volume), weight (mass), and power (energy) as quantitative design elements for an efficient computing platform.
 Lo and behold these tradeoffs are not unique to vehicles themselves.
 On the contrary, Computing and its operations at scale are often framed in reference to time, or energy (resource) efficiency.
 In other words, as people build larger and larger computing platforms, we also find that large scale building renditions of these must also operate efficiently in order to justify the resources used to develop them.
 In other words Computing paradigms are not only important for their impact, and reframing of information, but also their efficiency.
 How do operations and energy reformat and codify large amounts of information and data?
 Is this reformatting effective to society?
 Universally available?

 # Distributed Computing
 The goal of Monoid Internet is to explore what an information minicomputer could be.